Buses in Melbourne: 2000s – 2010s

-In 2000, Ventura purchased Mount Dandy Bus, while in June of that same year, Kefford Corporation acquired Geelong's Benders Buslines.
+In 2000, Ventura purchased Mount Dandy Bus, while in June of that same year, Kefford Corporation acquired Benders Buslines of Geelong.
 In August 2003, Dysons acquired the Nixon Group, which was the parent company of Bell Transit, Cobb & Co, and Rambler Tours.

 2002 saw the sale of Sandringham Charter Coaches to the Dineen Group, it now operates under the Sandringham & Brighton Coaches brand.

 Grenda purchased Frankston Passenger Service in 2002 and merged it with its Peninsula Bus Lines.

 In 2004, Ventura purchased the National Bus Company from National Express for A$45 million, becoming the largest private bus operator in Melbourne.
 While the company has announced that it would continue to use the National Bus Company brand until bus contracts came under re-tender in July 2008, new National Buses are painted in the Ventura livery.
 Through National Express, Ventura purchased what remains of the old government fleet, which is often of particular interest to railfans, though this section of the fleet will be phased out over the coming years.
 Also in 2004, in September, Chris' Coaches (which also traded under the 'Melbourne on the Move' brand, and formerly operated Hope Street Bus Line) changed its name to Olympic Coaches.

 2006 saw the acquisition of McKenzie's Tourist Services by the Dineen Group.
 In 2007, Moreland Bus Lines purchased a 50% stake in the Broadmeadows Bus Service.
 This was later sold in 2010.

 In 2007, Grenda purchased Blue Ridge Coaches and followed up in 2008 with the purchase of Hastings Coaches, both were integrated into Peninsula Bus Lines and depot in Hastings was established.